webifycms/ext-base/README.md

 Please refer to the application installation guide [here](https://github.com/webifycms/app/blob/main/README.md#Quick-Start).
 It will be installed under the `extensions` 📁.

+## 📚 Documentation

+**For Extension Developers:**
+If you're building a third-party extension for WebifyCMS, please review the [Extension Development Guidelines](docs/EXTENSION_DEVELOPMENT.md) to learn about:
+- Reserved global function names from the core
+- Best practices for avoiding naming conflicts
+- How to properly structure your extension helpers
+- Troubleshooting common issues

 ## 🤝 Like to contribute?

 Contributions, issues and feature requests are welcome!
 Feel free to check the following pages: